Romania. How many actual Romanians, really?

 To Ana-Maria Brăilean I wish a lot of creativity in convincing collaborators and supervisors to think out-of-the-box.

-To Ana Argatu, I wish a lot of insight in catching great pictures on the spot.
+To Ana Argatu, I wish a lot of insight into catching great pictures on the spot.

 To Ana Maria Iana, I thank for a wonderful inspiring presence and I wish her to be the best herself she can be.